SwingGuy1024/Blog/Java Misuse of Optional vs Kotlin.md

       throw new InternalError("Enclosing method not found");
     return matching;

+***Example 2: Cleaner code, in a single expression***

+    return Arrays.asList(enclosingInfo.getEnclosingClass().getDeclaredMethods())
+      .stream()
+      .filter(m -> Objects.equals(m.getName(), enclosingInfo.getName())
+      .filter(m ->  Arrays.equals(m.getParameterTypes(), parameterClasses))
+      .filter(m -> Objects.equals(m.getReturnType(), returnType))
+      .findFirst()
+      .getOrThrow(() -> new InternalError("Enclosing method not found"));

 (This example comes courtesy of a [blog post by Brian Goetz](http://mail.openjdk.java.net/pipermail/lambda-dev/2012-September/005952.html)) My point is that Optional was written to support functional programming, which was added to Java at the same time.
 That's the only place where I use it.
+It's used here in the `findFirst()` method, which, after all the filtering, mignt not even have a value.
+The `findFirst()` method here replaces the `getFirst()` method from example 1, which the code has to test for null to guarantee that the return value is not null.

+Another place where it gets used is in the very useful `Optional.flatMap()` method, but not in the `Optional.map()` method.
+Here are their signatures:

+    public <U> Optional<U> flatMap(Function<? super T, ? extends Optional<? extends U>> mapper) public <U> Optional<U> map(Function<? super T, ? extends U> mapper)

+The two methods do the same thing, but `flatMap()` takes a Function that returns Optional, while `map()` takes one that doesn't.

 But gets used a lot of places where it really isn't very helpful, or it's so verbose that it's clumsy.
-Here are some examples of how it's been misused, all taken from actual production code.
+Rather than add to the endless debate about how to use it, I'd like to illustrate just how badly it's getting used.
+Here are some examples, all taken from actual production code.

 ## Bad Code Examples

 ### Example 1: Needless Verbosity

-I've seen Optional get used like this, and this is taken from an actual piece of code I encountered at a previous job.

     01 private void someMethod(Widget widget, ... <other parameters>) {
     02   Optional<Widget> widgetOpt = Optional.of(widget);